timshannon/bolthold/README.md

-# BoldHold
+# BoltHold
 [![Build Status](https://travis-ci.org/timshannon/bolthold.svg?branch=master)](https://travis-ci.org/timshannon/bolthold) [![GoDoc](https://godoc.org/github.com/timshannon/bolthold?status.svg)](https://godoc.org/github.com/timshannon/bolthold) [![Coverage Status](https://coveralls.io/repos/github/timshannon/bolthold/badge.svg?branch=master)](https://coveralls.io/github/timshannon/bolthold?branch=master) [![Go Report Card](https://goreportcard.com/badge/github.com/timshannon/bolthold)](https://goreportcard.com/report/github.com/timshannon/bolthold)

 BoltHold is a simple querying and indexing layer on top of a Bolt DB instance.
 The goal is to create a simple, higher level interface on top of Bolt DB that simplifies dealing with Go Types and finding data, but exposes the underlying Bolt DB for customizing as you wish.
 By default the encoding used is Gob, so feel free to use the GobEncoder/Decoder interface for faster serialization.
 Or, alternately, you can use any serialization you want by supplying encode / decode funcs to the `Options` struct on Open.

 One Go Type will have one bucket, and multiple index buckets in a BoltDB file, so you can store multiple Go Types in the